Abigail Saguy

 Selected articles

-Following a Child’s Lead and Setting Kids Up for Success: Convergence and Divergence in Parenting Ideologies on the Political Right and Left.” (with Mallory E. Rees) 2023.
+Following a Child’s Lead and Setting Kids Up for Success: Convergence and Divergence in Parenting Ideologies on the Political Right and Left.” (with Mallory E. Rees) 2024.
 Social Forces.
-Online First.
+103(22): 615–632.

 Too ‘Full of Gender‘: How Activists Conceptualize the Promises and Pitfalls of Gender-Neutral Identity Documents.” (with Juliet A. Williams).
 2023.
 Social Problems.
 Online First.